whyhow-ai/knowledge-graph-studio/README.md

 This platform is built on top of a NoSQL database.
 NoSQL data stores like MongoDB are a powerful choice for building knowledge graphs, offering a flexible, scalable storage layer that enable fast data retrieval, easy traversal of complex relationships, and a familiar interface for developers.

+We are aiming to be database agnostic and also working with a number of other partners to bring similar capabilities to other relational and graph databases.

 # Installation

 To install the package you can first clone the repo